 Near Eastern Languages and Civilizations

-We study the Near East for its own intrinsic literary, historic, and artistic achievements as well as its cultural and historical legacies.
-In addition, close engagement with the written and visual traditions of this complex region expands our ability to decipher developments and challenges in our modern world.
-Near Eastern Languages and Civilizations majors go on to careers in government, public policy, international finance, and academia, and the major provides a strong foundation for post-graduate study in foreign service, law, medicine, and education.
+The Near East is studied for its own intrinsic literary, historic, and artistic interest, as well as its cultural and historical legacies, which also open new ways of understanding the modern world.
+Near Eastern Languages and Civilizations majors go on to careers in government, foreign service, international finance, law, education, and even medicine and public health.
+The major also provides a strong foundation for graduate study and academic research.

 Requirements of the Major

 The major requires twelve term courses, including the senior requirement.
 Working with the director of undergraduate studies (DUS), students develop coherent programs of study in one of two concentrations.

 Near Eastern Languages & Civilizations Concentration (depth) This concentration is for students who wish to focus in depth on a particular language and/or civilization, such as ancient Egypt or Mesopotamia; the classical Near East or medieval Islam; or modern Near Eastern culture through Arabic, Hebrew, Persian, or Turkish.
 Contextualized through study of literature, religion, art and archaeology, and history, this concentration provides students the opportunity to explore a Near Eastern civilization through in-depth study of one or two Near Eastern languages and written texts in their original languages.

 Requirements to earn the depth concentration are 6 term courses in one or two Near Eastern languages; one NELC Foundations course; four NELC electives, chosen in consultation with the DUS (no more than two may be counted from other departments/programs); and the senior requirement (see below).